equalframework/equal/README.md

 ## Features

-Beside its revolutionary edge, eQal is a fully-featured framework providing an amazing set of both traditional and innovative features.
+Beside its revolutionary edge, eQual is a fully-featured framework providing an amazing set of both traditional and innovative features.

 ### Low-Code